Embeddings of semisimple complex Lie groups and cohomological components of modules: Embeddings and cohomological components: general results

 Fix a compact real form ${\mk k}\subset{\mk g}$ and extend it to a compact real form $\wt{\mk k}\subset\wt{\mk g}$.
 Set ${\mk t}={\mk k}\cap{\mk b}$, $\wt{\mk t}=\wt{\mk k}\cap\wt{\mk b}$, ${\mk h}={\mk t}\oplus i{\mk t}$, $\wt{\mk h}=\wt{\mk t}\oplus i\wt{\mk t}$.
 Clearly ${\mk t}={\mk k}\cap\wt{\mk t}$ and ${\mk h}={\mk g}\cap\wt{\mk h}$.
 Denote by $K$, $\wt{K}$, $T$, $\wt{T}$, $H$, $\wt{H}$ the corresponding Lie groups.
 Note that the map $\varphi$ can be interpreted as a map between coset spaces of compact groups:

-After the above choices have been made we can use the notions and notation introduced throughout section \ref{Sec Preliminar}.
+After the above choices have been made we can use the notions and notation given in the Introduction and Section \ref{Sec Preliminar}.
 The differential of $\varphi$ evaluated at $x_o=eT$ is a $T$-equivariant linear map, which we denote by $\varphi_o=(d\varphi)_{x_o}$.
 In view of (\ref{For n=T(0,1)}) we get

 Note that $\varphi_o$ coincides with the restriction of $\iota$ to ${\mk n}^{\pm}$, since ${\mk n}^{\pm}={\mk g}\cap\wt{\mk n}^{\pm}$.
 One should be aware that this coincidence is not necessarily true for partial flag manifolds.